aleph2c/learning_xslt_with_python/README.md

 Perform a transform (saxonpy works, saxonche stackoverflow):

 ```
-# this will crash with saxonche due to stackoverflow errors
+# this will crash with saxonche 12.0 due to stackoverflow errors
-# but it ran with saxonpy
+# but will run with saxonche 12.1

 try -d michael \
   ex -j json_input.json \